lsblakk/pystar/docs/webapp.rst

 .. code-block:: python

     from django.template import RequestContext
+    from django.shortcuts import get_object_or_404, render_to_response
     # ...
     def detail(request, poll_id):
         p = get_object_or_404(Poll, pk=poll_id)
-        return render_to_response('polls/detail.html', {'poll': p},
+        return render_to_response('polls/detail.html', {'poll': p}, context_instance=RequestContext(request))
-                                   context_instance=RequestContext(request))

-The details of how this works are explained in the `documentation for RequestContext
+Notice we also added a function that checks if a 404 is returned for us, less lines of code!
+The details of how the RequestContext works are explained in the `documentation for RequestContext
 <http://docs.djangoproject.com/en/dev/ref/templates/api/#subclassing-context-requestcontext>`_

 Now, let's create a Django view that handles the submitted data and does something